ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

-todo send notification is something shown down in infra or app todo suggest what else to add to grafana promethus that could help monitor etc
+todo send notification is something shown down in infra or app todo suggest what else to add to grafana promethus that could help monitor etc todo:do i need one single vps to run kube?

 todo search this route hsould go to that specific route, but i see the saved on home page search route instead:done